 1975-76 POP TOP CAMPER

-The camper pod was made entirely of plastic, with vinyl being used as the roof material.
-The camper pod actually consisted of 10 pieces(base, door, 2 foldout sides, 2 inner supports, canopy door support, 2 canopy hold down pieces & the canopy).
-The Pop Top Camper did not share any of the accessories from the Canyon Rig .
+The Pop-Top Camper was released in 1975.
+It was based on the Canyon Rig from Ideals Evel Knievel line.
+It was originally conceived as the "Baja Camper".
+It featured a removable roof, opening tailgate and removable camper pod!
+The bed also had a motorcycle holder for transporting the Trick Cycle.
+Some campers did come with black wall tires.
+The camper pod was made of plastic, and its roof was made of vinyl.
+The camper pod consisted of 10 pieces(base, door, 2 foldout sides, 2 inner supports, canopy door support, 2 canopy hold down pieces & the canopy).
+The Pop-Top Camper did not share any of the accessories from the Canyon Rig .
 One very unique accessory was the folding table that actually had folding legs!
+The earlier sets featured a brown table, chair, and first aid kit with the rest of the accessories being yellow.
+In some of the later sets, the colors are reversed.
+Some sets also had a white camper door.

 CONTENTS